(Piano, Guitar, Woodwind, Drums, Brass, Strings, Mandolin, Ukulele, Banjo, Singing, Percussion,Drama)

-My musical journey began at 9 when I joined the Victorian Childrens Choir.
-This gave me my first taste of performing and reward for the effort music can take.
-I began my instrumental playing with woodwind instruments in 1988, then guitar, bass and drums the following year.
+From my earliest memory I have had music in my life with many members of my family playing piano and introducing me to this from the moment I could reach the keys.
+At the age of 9, I joined the Victorian Children’s Choir.
+This gave me my first taste of performing and the reward for the effort music can take.
+My instrumental playing expanded to woodwind instruments in 1988, then guitar, bass and drums the following year.
 I continued through the years to add brass, strings and drama to my list.
 For over 25 years I studied under Masters International, achieving many qualifications including:

 Master of Music 12/05/1999